-The sanctionary regime, where necessary, is established by the collective bargaining agreement and the Workers' Statute.
+The sanction regime, where necessary, is established by the Human Resources Unit.

-To favour not only the exercise of said responsibility but also knowledge and dissemination of the Code of Ethics, this code is available in the languages of the countries where Naturgy operates:
+To favour not only the exercise of said responsibility but also knowledge and dissemination of the Code of Ethics, this code is available in nine languages:

 - Externally: Naturgy corporate website. - Internally, on the group's Naturalnet platform.